iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### ECExpression to get related instance label

 A new `GetRelatedDisplayLabel` function symbol has been added to [ECInstance ECExpressions context]($docs/presentation/advanced/ECExpressions.md#ecinstance), allowing retrieval of related instance label.
 The function takes 3 arguments: full name of a relationship, its direction and related class name.
-Example usage in [calculated property specification]($docs/presentation/content/CalculatedPropertiesSpecification.md):
+Example usage in [calculated properties specification]($docs/presentation/content/CalculatedPropertiesSpecification.md):

 ```json
 {